Aid worker killed in Ethiopia's embattled Tigray region | Law-Order

 - Ethiopia

+Millions of people in northern Ethiopia, including the neighbouring regions of Amhara and Afar, have been uprooted from their homes and tens of thousands of people are believed to have been killed since the conflict broke out in November 2020.

-African Union-sponsored peace talks to resolve the conflict were supposed to take place in South Africa last month, but were postponed owing to logistical and technical issues.
+UN Secretary-General Antonio Guterres ''is gravely concerned about the escalation of the fighting in Tigray,'' spokesman Stephane Dujarric said in a statement Saturday. ''He calls for an immediate cessation of hostilities.''
+African Union-sponsored peace talks to resolve the conflict were supposed to take place in South Africa last week but were postponed because of logistical and technical issues.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)